African Fat-Tailed Gecko Care Page

 Enclosure Size Requirements

-African fat-tailed geckos should be housed in an enclosure that is no smaller than 36″L x 18″W x 16″H. A common available tank size is 36″x18″x18″ (40 gallon).
+African fat-tailed geckos should be housed in an enclosure that is no smaller than 36″L x 18″W x 16″H. A common available terrarium size is a 40 gallon long.
 This is the bare minimum, calculated according to the reptile’s average length and activity patterns.

 Can multiple African fat-tailed geckos be housed in the same enclosure?